Many of us have come to face the unsettling (okay, annoying) fact that acne is not just for teenagers in puberty anymore.

-To make matters worse, your typical over the counter go-to acne medications won’t do a thing for this type of stubborn breakout.
+To make matters worse, your typical acne treatment medications won’t do a thing for this type of stubborn breakout.

 So before you start blindly treating what you think is your everyday acne breakout, let me introduce you to the very real, very sneaky, form of acne commonly known as fungal acne.

-Fungal acne, or Pityrosporum folliculitis, is a type of acne-like breakout that is different than hormonal acne and is actually caused by an imbalance of or overgrowth of yeast which causes these acne-like eruptions.
+Fungal acne, or Pityrosporum folliculitis, is a type of acne/rash-like breakout that is different than acne caused by hormones/hormone imbalance and is actually caused by an imbalance of or overgrowth of yeast which causes these acne-like eruptions.

 The most common type of yeast to cause Pityrosporum folliculitis, also known as Malassezia folliculitis (MF), is actually yeast that naturally lives on our skin, Malassezia furfur.

 Malassezia is often found in the stratum corneum, the outermost layer of the epidermis.

 When you have excess yeast production, you may begin to develop tiny millimeter papules (red or pink bumps) and pustules (red or pink bumps with a pocket of pus) on your body that are likely causing an itching effect.